Brolijah/YACpkTool/YACT/README.txt

     -X {file}   Extracts files.
 Optional argument: A specific file -P          Packages a folder to a CPK.
     -R {file}(in cpk) {file}(in dir)
-                STILL WIP!
-DISABLED!
                 Replaces a specified file in the CPK.
+    -L          Lists the file contents and some basic information about the CPK.
   options:
-    -h          Displays this help information + examples + about info -l          Lists each file contained or being processed (TODO).
-Doubles as a command (Complete).
-    -v          Displays technical info about the running process (TODO).
+    -h          Displays this help information + examples + about info -v          Displays technical info about the running process (TODO).
-    -i {name}   Your input file or folder name (REQUIRED FOR ALL OPERATIONS) -o {name}   Your output file or folder name (relative or absolute) -d {path}   Directory name.
+    -i {name}   Your input file or folder name (REQUIRED FOR ALL COMMANDS) -o {name}   Your output file or folder name (relative or absolute) -d {path}   Directory name.
 If specified, extraction and/or packaging will search here instead.